- About Us

 Section 1.
 The name of this organization shall be the Emeritus College.

-Section 2.The Emeritus College shall function under the auspices of the Office of the Vice President for Academic Affairs & Provost of Clemson University, hereafter referred to as the Office of the Provost.
+Section 2.The Emeritus College shall function under the auspices of the Office of the Vice President for Academic Affairs and Provost of Clemson University, hereafter referred to as the Office of the Provost.

 Section 3.
 The Emeritus College shall hereafter be referred to as the College.